 Inmotion provides a superb uptime which has an average of 99.96%.
-Sites that are hosted on its servers has very good average page load speed.
+Sites that are hosted on its servers have very good average page load speed.

 Hostgator is a very popular web hosting provider among bloggers and many newbie bloggers prefer purchasing hosting from Hostgator.